topgrade-rs/topgrade/.github/ISSUE_TEMPLATE/feature_request.md

 * Does it have a `--dry-run` option? i.e., print what should be done and exit
 * Does it need the user to confirm the execution?
 And does it provide a `--yes` option to skip this step?
+* Can Topgrade extract the components that it updated to use in the summary?

 ## I want to suggest some general feature

 Topgrade should...

 ## More information

 <!-- Assuming that someone else implements the feature,
 please state if you know how to test it from a side branch of Topgrade. -->